anywherelearning

 Real-Life Budget Challenge

-Real-world math for kids ages 9-14: plan a real day with a real budget.
+Real-world math (STEM) for kids ages 9-14: plan a real day with a real budget.
 Price research, surprise costs, and trade-off decisions.

 Entrepreneurship for kids